 Status as a local historic district creates a protective zoning overlay that ensures certain exterior changes to historic buildings, as well as new construction, are compatible with the existing historic architecture.
 A set of design guidelines are crafted for local historic districts to help manage future architectural changes.
 The HALRB manages this special design review process for all local historic districts in Arlington.

-The establishment of a local historic district is an extensive process over many months that involves the careful evaluation of historic resources within the study area and a thorough analysis of the neighborhood’s historical and architectural significance.
-The local designation process requires continual coordination with the community.
+The establishment of a local historic district is an extensive process that involves the careful evaluation of historic resources within the study area and a thorough analysis of their historical and architectural significance.
+The local designation process requires continual coordination with property owners and the community.
 Various meetings are held throughout the designation process to inform and engage property owners, residents and community members.

 Historic Significance in Westover